-- higher than those for White women in Arkansas, Louisiana, Michigan, and Wisconsin.
-However, in Idaho, Minnesota, and North Dakota, preterm births are slightly less prevalent among Black women than among White women. - LOW BIRTHWEIGHT.
+- LOW BIRTHWEIGHT.
 Nationally, the rate of Black women at risk for having lowweight births (14.1 percent) is more than twice that for White women (6.9 percent); the rate for Hispanic women (7.5 percent) is 9 percent higher than the rate for White women.
 For White women, rates of low birthweight vary, by state, from 4.8 percent (Alaska) to 9.7 percent (Wyoming); for Hispanic women, rates range from 5.8 percent (Alaska) to 10.4 percent (Montana); and for Black women, from 8.4 percent (South Dakota) to 16.4 percent (Alabama).
 In 15 states8 and the District of Columbia, the low birthweight rate for Black women is more than double that for White women. - INFANT MORTALITY.
 Mortality is more than twice as high for Black infants (11.1 per 1,000 births) as it is for White infants (4.8) and is slightly higher for Hispanic infants

-- (5) than for White infants.
+(5) than for White infants.
 For White infants, infant mortality varies by state, ranging from 2.9 per 1,000 births (New Jersey and the District of Columbia) to 7.2 (Arkansas); for Hispanic infants, the range is from 4.1 (Washington) to 10.4 (Montana); and for Black infants, from 7.6 (Massachusetts) to 15 (Wisconsin).
-In every state (and the District of Columbia) except Kentucky, Massachusetts, Minnesota, and Washington, he mortality rate for Black infants is at least twice that for White infants. - MATERNAL MORTALITY.
-Nationally, the maternal mortality rate among Black women (40.8 per 100,000 live births) is more than three times higher than among White women (13.2).
-Moreover, this gap has not decreased over multiple decades.
-Leading causes of deaths among Black women are heart and circulatory problems; among White women, mental health problems (including suicide and overdose/poisoning) predominate.
-Complications from cesarean deliveries also play a major role in maternal mortality, along with medical errors, ineffective treatments, and poor care coordination.
+In every state (and the District of Columbia) except Kentucky, Massachusetts, Minnesota, and Washington,9 the mortality rate for Black infants is at least twice that for White infants.

+MATERNAL MORTALITY.
+Nationally, the maternal mortality rate among Black women (40.8 per 100,000 live births) is more than three times higher than among White women (13.2).10 Moreover, this gap has not decreased over multiple decades.^{xx} Leading causes of deaths among Black women are heart and circulatory problems; among White women, mental health problems (including suicide and overdose/ poisoning) predominate.
+Complications from cesarean deliveries also play a major role in maternal mortality, along with medical errors, ineffective treatments, and poor care coordination.^{xxi,xxii}